 Trying to Find Military Schools for Girls in Colorado?

-While you are searching for military schools for girls in Colorado you need to know that there are not many such female military schools, so please also look into Lakeland Grace Academy.
+While you are searching for military schools for girls in Colorado you need to know that there are not many such female military schools, so please also look into Lakeland Girls Academy.
 It is a school for at-risk teenage girls, situated in Lakeland, Florida, just an hour southwest of Orlando.
 Similar to military schools for girls in Colorado, LGA is a program that teaches military-like discipline and respect.

 If the format of a military school for girls specifically appeals to you, some therapeutic boarding schools follow a military style and teach discipline.
 Even in those without a military emphasis, most therapeutic schools use structured daily routines to teach order, and quite a few involve students in daily chores to instruct them in responsibility and work ethic.

-Lakeland Grace Academy is not a military school, but it offers similar life training.
+Lakeland Girls Academy is not a military school, but it offers similar life training.
 For teenage girls, LGA provides life counseling and includes parents in periodic Family Weekend events with a purpose to rebuild family relationships.
 It is a disciplined, safe haven for your child to grow and mature.
 With no boys on campus, it takes away one huge source of anxiety.

 While LGA concentrates attention on character building, emotional growth and relationship healing, it also gives the girls a quality education.